WatheqAlshowaiter/filament-sticky-table-header/README.md

 <!-- ./shields -->

-Make Filament tables stick when you scroll down.
+A Filament plugin that makes table headers stick when you scrolling down for better UX.

 ## Demo